catalyst-network/Community/governance/playbooks/responses/old-untouched.md

 Electron better.

 We are sorry that we do not always have the capacity to look at all reported issues in a timely manner.
-There have been many changes in Electron since this issue was reported and it may have been fixed in that time.
+There have been many changes in Catalyst since this issue was reported and it may have been fixed in that time.

 The version of Catalyst this issue was reported on, {{VERSION}},